 In Our Lady and St Patrick's College, Knock we believe in promoting History as an active and alive subject.
-Over the last three years we have revamped our programmes based on student interests.
-In Year 8 we study the Tudors and the Early Modern World; Year 9 - Revolutions; Year 10 - Black Civil Rights in the USA and the Path to Partition; Year 11 - Life under Nazi Dictatorship 1933-45 and Northern Ireland and its Neighbours 1965-98 and Modern Ireland; Year 12 - International Relations 1945-2004; Year 13 - Britain 1830-1880 and Ireland 1830-1867 and finally in Year 14 - American Presidents 1900-2000 and Partition of Ireland 1900-25.
+We continually ask our students what they would like to study and adjust our courses accordingly.
+In Year 8 we study the Tudors and the Early Modern World; Year 9 Revolutions (including the Indian Revolution this year); Year 10 Black Civil Rights in the USA and the Path to Partition; Year 11 Life under Nazi Dictatorship 1933-45 and Northern Ireland and its Neighbours 1965-98 and Modern Ireland; Year 12 International Relations 1945-2004; Year 13 Britain 1830-1880 and Ireland 1830-1867 and finally in Year

+14 American Presidents 1900-2000 and Partition of Ireland 1900-25.
+We have an annual trip to Dublin and in 2019 visited Washington DC!